wesruv/target.en/help/c-target/c-visitor-profile/profile-parameters.md

 ---
+keywords: Profile script;profile script attributes;profile script best practices;debug;debugging;scripts;profile scripts;attributes;attribute;parameter
 description: Profile attributes are parameters that are specific to the visitor.
 These attributes are stored in the visitor's profile to provide information about the visitor that can be used in your Adobe Target activities.
-keywords: Profile script;profile script attributes;profile script best practices;debug;debugging;scripts;profile scripts;attributes;attribute;parameter
-seo-description: Profile attributes are parameters that are specific to the visitor.
-These attributes are stored in the visitor's profile to provide information about the visitor that can be used in your Adobe Target activities.
-seo-title: Profile attributes in Adobe Target
+title: Profile attributes in Adobe Target
-solution: Target
-title: Profile attributes
 topic: Advanced,Standard,Classic
 uuid: a76ed523-32cb-46a2-a2a3-aba7f880248b
 ---